Guidance on international travel for university activities

 U of T Safety Abroad is dedicated to supporting safer student experiences abroad on university activities.
 Prior to travel:

-Faculty members, librarians and staff
+Faculty members, staff and librarians

 - U of T Student Safety Abroad at the Centre for International Experience provides guidance for staff and faculty members who are working with students travelling internationally.